We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Ginger appears to be highly effective against nausea (

-But it may be the most effective when it comes to pregnancy-related nausea, such as morning sickness.
+However, it may be the most effective when it comes to pregnancy-related nausea, such as morning sickness.

-According to a review of 12 studies that included a total of 1,278 pregnant women, 1.1–1.5 grams of ginger can significantly reduce symptoms of nausea (
+According to a review of 12 studies that included a total of 1,278 pregnant women, 1.1–1.5 grams of ginger can significantly reduce symptoms of nausea.

-Osteoarthritis is a common health problem.
+Osteoarthritis (OA) is a common health problem.

 This area of research is relatively new, but ginger may have powerful anti-diabetic properties.

-It also dramatically improved HbA1c (a marker for long-term blood sugar levels), leading to a 10% reduction over a period of 12 weeks.
+It also dramatically improved hemoglobin A1c (HbA1c), a marker for long-term blood sugar levels.
+HbA1c was reduced by 10% over a period of 12 weeks.

 However, keep in mind that this was just one small study.
 The results are incredibly impressive, but they need to be confirmed in larger studies before any recommendations can be made.